Mangrove hummingbird

-The mangrove hummingbird (Amazilia boucardi) is an Endangered species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
+The mangrove hummingbird (Chrysuronia boucardi) is an Endangered species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
 It is endemic to Costa Rica.

 Taxonomy

 The mangrove hummingbird was formally described in 1877 by the French ornithologist Étienne Mulsant from a specimen collected by Adolphe Boucard near Puntarenas in Costa Rica.
 Mulsant placed the new species in the genus Arena and coined the binomial name Arena boucardi.
-The mangrove hummingbird is now placed in the genus Amazilia that was introduced in 1843 by the French naturalist René Lesson.
-The genus name comes from the Inca heroine in Jean-François Marmontel's novel Les Incas, ou la destruction de l'Empire du Pérou.
+The mangrove hummingbird was formerly placed in the genus Amazilia.
+When a phylogenetic study published in 2024 found the species was most closely related to the sapphire-throated hummingbird (Chrysuronia coeruleogularis), the mangrove hummingbird was transferred from Amazilia to the genus Chrysuronia.
+The genus name is a portmanteau of the specific names of two synonyms of the golden-tailed sapphire: Ornismya chrysura Lesson, R, 1832 and Ornismia oenone Lesson, 1832.
 The specific epithet was chosen to honour the collector Boucard.
 The species is monotypic: no subspecies are recognised.

 Description

 The mangrove hummingbird is 9.5 to 11 cm long and weighs about 4.5 g.
 Both sexes have a medium length bill, slightly decurved, with a black maxilla and a reddish mandible with a dusky tip.
 Adult males have golden to bronze-green upperparts and flanks.
 Their chin, throat, and breast are glittering bluish green with white bars near the end of the chin feathers.
 Their belly is whitish with bronze-green sides and their undertail coverts are white.
 The slightly forked tail is bronzy green; the outer feathers have blackish outer edges and tips.
 Adult females are similar to males, but with less green on the underparts and grayish tips on the outermost tail feathers.
 Immature birds resemble adult females but are more grayish below.

 One form of vocalization has been described in words as a "soft djt sound that is rapid and given in a descending twitter."